nmadired/Music-Player-Using-Python--GUI-Interface-/README.md

 This is a simple GUI music player interface created using libraries like Tkinter, os, pygame, pydub &amp; IMGtk that can play songs from the selected path directory.
 It has 3 buttons PLAY, PAUSE &amp; STOP with some images on the background.

+Progran Execution & Working

+When the python file .py is executed a user interface popsout with the images along with list of music files taken from the directory.
+C:\Users\13312\Desktop\Muisc player.
+The interface allows the user to play any selecetd song from the list and also allows them to pause , stop at anytime.

 Libraries Used
 * Tkinter
 * os